bagustris/nlp-python/reference.md

 Bag-of-words
 : Modeling a text (such as a sentence or a document) which is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

+Arc
+: Connector of two nodes,represents a partial structure between them.
+Buffer of arcs to be added to the chart in future (stack)

+Chart
+: Figure showing a process of parsing (nodes and arcs)

 Corpus
 : A body of text, usually containing a large number of sen- tences.